Is raw food good for dogs? How much raw food do I feed my dog? Get answers to all your raw food questions in our raw dog food for beginners guide!

-For years, many pet owners have turned to raw diets as a solution food, and the results have been amazing.
-Feeding your dog as nature intended means that they will get nutrients from sources that their bodies are designed to digest, leading to improved overall health.
+For years, many dog owners have turned to raw dog foods as a solution pet food, and the results have been amazing.
+Feeding your dog as nature intended means that they will get nutrients from sources that their bodies are designed to digest, leading to improved overall health for dogs.

-I think we all understand the core concept here - uncooked or raw food.
+Raw dog food is not all that complicated; it’s uncooked or raw dog food.
 However, it’s more than just raw ingredients.
-It’s the idea of feeding your pet the way their ancestors ate.
+It’s the idea of feeding your pet foods the way their ancestors ate.
 The way that they are anatomically designed to eat.

-Domesticated or not, dogs (and cats) are full of carnivore traits.
-From teeth to tail, they are built for digesting animal flesh and bone.
+Domesticated or not, dogs and cats are full of carnivore traits.
+From teeth to tails, they are built for digesting the best meat, bone, and organ meats.

 In this guide, we’ll cover everything you need to know about feeding your dog raw food diet so that you can take out the guesswork and be confident that you are choosing the best dog diet for your pooch.

-Allergies, obesity, diabetes, and cancer are more common than ever, and your pet’s diet may have a lot to do with that.
+Raw Dog food allergies, obesity, diabetes, and cancer are more common than ever, and your dog's diet may have a lot to do with that.
 The rise in these life-threatening diseases has pushed us to dig deeper and find ways to prevent and treat our dogs naturally.

-Feeding your dog a raw diet will positively affect many aspects of their health, but before you get started, it's important to understand how and why a raw food diet might be right for your dog.
+Feeding your dog high-quality raw dog food can positively affect many aspects of their health, but before you get started, it's important to understand how and why raw food diets for dogs might be right for your dog.

-Here are 6 reasons you should trust raw diets to reliably and effectively improve your dog's health:
+Here are 5 reasons you should trust raw dog food to reliably and effectively improve your dog's health:

 1. Cut the Junk

-Junk food, sugars, heavily processed ingredients, and the pollutants and chemicals that come hand-in-hand with mass-produced food are getting harder to avoid, especially in pet food.
-A growing desire to get back to nature, cut out the junk, and improve our pets’ health has started to push us towards specialty pet foods.
+Junk food, sugars, heavily processed ingredients, and the pollutants and chemicals that come hand-in-hand with mass-produced dog food are getting harder to avoid, especially in kibble diets.

 3. Dogs are Scavenging Carnivores